Zaporizhian March: Initial performance and reception

 In incredible gravitation of hearts for the tune people were raising from their seats.
 There exploded yet unheard under that vault a thunder of ovations.

 I can hardly express what happened after the first performance of "Cossack March".
 Let me just say that the old Adamtsevych performed it at the request of the public three times.
-So there was broken an agreement not to perform more than two pieces.
-And none of kobzars fellows blamed Adamtsevych that he repeated three times his performance.
-Although his music was wordless, but after an attentive listening to a melody "Zaporizhian March" none of the performers insisted on singing over the program.
+The agreement not to perform pieces more than two times was broken, but none of the fellow kobzars blamed Adamtsevych for repeating his performance.
+Although his music was wordless, but after carefully listening to the melody of "Zaporizhian March", none of the performers insisted on singing over the program.

 It was clear: something extraordinary has just happened.
-Above the fascinated hall sparked and extinguished wonderful moment which to repeat, to hold no one would.
+Above the fascinated hall sparked and extinguished a wonderful moment which no one could hold or repeat.

 — Serhiy Kozak (People's Artist of Ukraine), Polyovyi, R. Romny kobzar Yevhen Adamtsevych.
 Sumy Historic Portal.
 "Democratic Ukraine".
 December 1993.

-Adamtsevych performed the march very expressively, vigorously, putting all his skills and emotional imagery.
-But the fact that he played by pinching lacked sonority.
-The conductor of State Orchestral Viktor Hutsal recollected:
+Adamtsevych performed the march very expressively, vigorously, putting in all his skills and emotional imagery.
+But the fact that he played by pinching led to a lack of sonority.
+The conductor of the State Orchestra Viktor Hutsal recollected:

-I realized that this piece should sound at large scale and majestically.
-Writing a new march based on the old has become for me the primary objective.
+I realized that this piece should sound on a large scale and majestically.
+Writing a new march based on the old one became my primary objective.

+Hutsal's rearrangement

-On April 12, 1970, the orchestra performed the remake of the march for the first time.
+Subsequently, the march was arranged for an orchestra by the chief conductor of the State Orchestra of National Instruments, Viktor Hutsal.
+On April 12, 1970, the orchestra performed Hutsal's remake of the march for the first time.
 The artistic director and conductor Yakiv Orlov repeated the piece ou bis several times.
-Thus until 1974 the "Zaporozhian March" was performed at all concerts several times.
-The public always welcomed musicians standing.
-The composition became more famous after it was included in the soundtrack of the Borys Ivchenko film Propala Hramota (Vanished Document) in 1972.
-After performing the march at the Bolshoi Theatre in Moscow, it became an interest of party leaders who worried about a very heightened spiritual atmosphere among the audience.
-Communists have carefully studied the notes checking them with songs of Sich Riflemen.
-Although nothing was found, the march was banned, while Hutsal had to resign and join another group.